 5. Legal Compliance

-The SML must comply with all applicable data privacy regulations in the jurisdiction in which the business entity operates, and the geographical region where service metadata is stored and processed.
+The SML must comply with all applicable data privacy regulations in the jurisdiction in which the business entity operates, and the geographical region where information is stored and processed.
 As a minimum, this may involve adherence to:

 General Data Protection Regulation (GDPR) in the European Union